MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementAccessPackage.md

 The access package will be added to an existing accessPackageCatalog.
 After the access package is created, you can then create accessPackageAssignmentPolicies which specify how users are assigned to the access package.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgEntitlementManagementAccessPackage](/powershell/module/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackage?view=graph-powershell-1.0)

 ## SYNTAX